The behavioral analytics guide

 - Which ads are the most effective?

-Steps to successful behavioral analysis
+Steps for successful behavioral analysis

 1. Select goals, KPIs, and metrics

-- An e-commerce website, for instance, can track a user from their first page visit to adding an item to their shopping cart to checkout because that flow leads to purchases.
+- An e-commerce website tracks a user from their first page visit to adding an item to their shopping cart to checkout because that flow leads to purchases.

 3. Create a tracking plan

 To keep events and properties organized, companies typically create a tracking plan in a spreadsheet.
-This acts as a directory of all events and serves as a map for implementing the analytics tool.
-A tracking plan is a mutable document that should be revised and updated as the product, team, and goals change.
+This directory of all events serves as a map for implementing the analytics tool (see Step 5, below).
+A tracking plan should be revised and updated as the product, team, and goals change.

-Most digital products today exist across multiple platforms and this makes it difficult to track unique users.
+Most digital products today exist across multiple platforms, which makes it difficult to track unique users and understand their behavior across these platforms.
 One user can appear to be multiple people unless assigned a unique identifier—either an email or string of characters—that persists across platforms and devices and connects the touch points along their journey.

 5. Implement analytics and begin event tracking

 A media site, for instance, could look at the cohort of users that continue to return to the site eight weeks after signup to see if they share certain behaviors, such as a propensity to leave comments.

-With a view of what’s happening within the product, teams can run experiments and make alterations to improve the product and help users find more value.
+With a clear view of what’s happening within the product, teams can run experiments and make alterations to improve the product and help users find more value.